Have a read on below at some quick stats and facts on the Houston Texans to get you started:

 Watson finished the season with 1,699 passing yards, 19 touchdowns, and 8 interceptions.
 He also rushed for 269 yards and 2 touchdowns.
 While his star receiver DeAndre Hopkins led the league in touchdown receptions.

-Despite Watson and Hopkins offensive output, the Texans finished the 2017 season with a 4-12 record, the team’s only losing season under Bill O’Brien to date.
-Houston have since recorded back to back 10+ win seasons, securing consecutive division titles in the AFC South.
+Despite Watson and Hopkins offensive output, the Texans finished the 2017 season with a 4-12 record, the team’s only losing season under Bill O’Brien up until 2020.
+Houston bounced back to record consecutive AFC South titles with two 10+ win seasons.

-If you are a fan of the Houston Texans, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Houston Texans have the star power to make it all the way to the Super Bowl in 2021?
-Have a read on below at SportsTips expert picks & preview on the Houston Texans:
+If you are a fan of the Houston Texans, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the Houston Texans have the star power to make it all the way to the Super Bowl in 2022?

 Still got some burning questions about the Houston Texans?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!

 The Houston Texans play their home games at NRG Stadium.